therapy omaha, counseling omaha, couples counseling omaha, teen therapist omaha, therapist omaha, couples therapy omaha

 Therapist

-Larissa earned her Master of Social Work (MSW) from Saint Mary's University of Minnesota.
-She works with individuals ages 13 to 65, with a focus on those living with trauma, personality disorders, or serious and persistent mental illness (SPMI), as well as couples navigating relationship challenges.
+Larissa works with individuals ages 13 to 65, with a clinical focus on those living with trauma, personality disorders, or serious and persistent mental illness (SPMI).
+She also works with couples navigating relationship difficulties.
+She believes in a direct, down-to-earth approach to therapy—adapting sessions around each client’s unique wants and needs rather than expecting clients to fit into a single therapeutic model.

-She integrates multiple evidence-based modalities into her work, including CBT (Cognitive Behavioral Therapy), DBT (Dialectical Behavior Therapy), and MMT.
+Larissa holds a Master of Social Work from Saint Mary’s University of Minnesota.
+She integrates multiple evidence-based modalities into her work, including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Multi-Modal Therapy (MMT).
 Her approach is rooted in meeting clients where they are, honoring their individuality, and working to reduce the stigma surrounding mental health.

 Sam Burns, LIMHP